lifeisstillgood/softwaremind/docs/newbook/meditations.rst

 ======================================

+dofferent forms of wealth
+- settled vs nomadic
+its all about energy

+- nomadic energy comes fron herds and animals (either thise pastured or thise that you can forage. this leads to form of warfare where you attaxknand destroy other villages to prevent that village from foragingnon areas you want (forageing areas are vast like walves ranges)

+- settled energy comes from extracting stored energy in plants and cattle at agriculture intensoty

+it also means that nomadic peoples dont view terrotoy as something you hold and populate - but something you precent others from using so when gengis khan came and killed all the people he did not leave a garrison - he could not as the grass neess were so vast so it looked like he left (settled people needed to conquer by war forst, then by garrison and then by achieve ong legitimacy ) so when he left he always promosed tomcome back and thats when the real destruction occured - and it was less importat to kill the people as long as he kept the cattle.

+industrial recolution is a new energy source (coal / oil). it is probably fair to say most wars since 1850 have been about coal and oil certainly two world wars

+so how does that chnage our needs? will energy independanxe end war? its not clear but inargue there is a second thing coming through - total surveillance - of that is bwneficial or not is down to our choices just as urban design matters so much

 New Bureaucracy
 ---------------
 Development of a state - needs literate civilmservants (but no tax to pay tax collectors and no tax collectors cos no tax)